Royal Malta Yacht Club: History

 Royal Yacht Club, with Ta'Xbiex marina in the background.

-The Club House at Hay Wharf (Floriana, Malta) was rebuilt on its former site.
-In 1952 Offshore races for 30 and 50 square metre yachts were introduced and races to various ports in Sicily, Libya and Tunisia were held regularly.
+The clubhouse at Hay Wharf (Floriana, Malta) was rebuilt on its former site.
+In 1952 Offshore races for 30- and 50-square-metre yachts were introduced, and races to various ports in Sicily, Libya and Tunisia were held regularly.
 In 1968 the first Middle Sea Race was sailed, and in 1987 was the start of the Rimini-Malta-Rimini race.
 In 1970 the club moved from Hay Wharf, Floriana, to Fort Manoel, Manoel Island.
 Fort Manoel, completed in 1755 by the French military engineers René Jacob de Tigné and Charles François de Mondion, has a remarkably fine design and a most impressive gate, which is clearly visible from Marsamxett Harbour; originally the complex housed some 500 soldiers.
-The Fort also commands a superb view of Valletta and the Harbour.
+The fort also commands a superb view of Valletta and the harbour.

-In 1975 the Club instigated the formation of the Malta Sailing Federation with a view to such body assuming the recognition, at the time accorded to the club by the Malta Government (National Sports Board), as the National Authority and controlling body for yachting in Malta.
+In 1975 the club instigated the formation of the Malta Sailing Federation with a view to such body assuming the recognition, at the time accorded to the club by the Malta Government (National Sports Board), as the National Authority and controlling body for yachting in Malta.

 The burgee and British defaced blue ensign both carry the traditional Tudor crown in accordance with the club's Rules; the crown is often inaccurately illustrated.

-In 2008, the Commodore of the Royal Malta Yacht Club, Mr Georges Bonello DuPuis, finalised the deal with Government to move out of Fort Manoel into the old Customs house in Ta' Xbiex.
+In 2008, the commodore of the Royal Malta Yacht Club, Mr Georges Bonello DuPuis, finalised the deal with government to move out of Fort Manoel into the old Customs house in Ta' Xbiex.
 A bold move which proved a turning point in the club's history.
-He undertook a fund raising campaign and managed to renovate the run down building to a modern Yacht Club with fantastic facilities, including a yacht marina, gymnasium, offices and conference rooms.
+He undertook a fundraising campaign and managed to renovate the run-down building to a modern yacht club with fantastic facilities, including a yacht marina, gymnasium, offices and conference rooms.
 The club is what it is today thanks to his firm leadership and an investment in excess of €1.5 million.